 Sports Betting License Holders in MD

-There will soon be two types of licenses available in Maryland:
+There are two types of licenses available in Maryland:

 - Class A licenses: 10 licenses are available in total.
 Six will go to Maryland’s casinos – Hollywood Casino Perryville, Ocean Downs, Rocky Gap, MGM National Harbor, Horseshoe, and Maryland Live.
 Maryland’s three professional sports teams – the Baltimore Orioles, the Baltimore Ravens, and the Washington Football team.
 The last goes to the Maryland Jockey Club, which will allow the company to provide betting facilities at Laurel Park and Pimlico Race Course.